modio/modio-docs/public/en-us/platforms/switch.md

 ## Authentication

-On Nintendo platforms, you can authenticate the user with mod.io using their email address, or you can authenticate the user with Nintendo Network ID authentication.
-Our developers are available to assist and advise on the best implementation: developers@mod.io.
+On Nintendo platforms, you can authenticate the user with Nintendo Network ID authentication, or by using their email address.
+We highly recommend using the authentication flow where possible, as it is instant and accessible vs email which is not.
+Detailed instructions can be [found here](https://docs.mod.io/partners/switch/authentication/) (to access this documentation you must complete the required [SDK Access step](#sdk-access)).

 :::note
 We do not currently support login via Nintendo on the mod.io site.
-Users who are authenticated using a Nintendo Network ID will be limited to only the in-game experience.
-As such we recommend using Nintendo Network ID authentication where a full in-game integration has been implemented.
+Users who are authenticated using a Nintendo Network ID will be limited to only the in-game experience, unless you provide an optional email during the authentication process.
+As such we recommend using Nintendo Network ID authentication where a full in-game integration has been implemented, and where possible we recommend you give the users the option to provide their email, to offer the most connected UGC user experience in-game and out.
 We are currently negotiating with Nintendo to support authentication on mod.io website with Nintendo Network ID in a future update.
 :::

+Please contact us for more details on how to authenticate with Nintendo Switch: developers@mod.io.

 ## Consent